jarppe/muutto/README.md

-   resources/db/migrations/passwords.sql  error: SQL migration file resources/db/migrations/passwords.sql file has been changed migrated file hash: a4aefc4596fa1155392b3ca12d9833d0d59da261208e3277d70273f78a70b4a7 current file hash: 24c514a7a6ece58d3fbe75a2597728d11f0fb9e38d92397ffe855f62ed371159 If you know what you are doing you can force the file hash update with option: --force
+   resources/db/migrations/passwords.sql  error: SQL migration file resources/db/migrations/passwords.sql file has been changed migrated file hash: a4aefc4596fa1155392b3ca12d9833d0d59da261208e3277d70273f78a70b4a7 current file hash: 24c514a7a6ece58d3fbe75a2597728d11f0fb9e38d92397ffe855f62ed371159
 muutto: migration halted
 ```